btlmaldonado530/amazonia/README.md

     i. click handler for increase/decrease itme in cart ii. click handler for remove itme from cart iii. click handler for checkout
+18. Create sign in screen
+    i. create sign in form
+    ii. add email and password
+    iii. add sign in button